vongola12324/Maple-ACC-calculator/README.md

 ## Technical Details

 - Built as a single-page application using HTML, CSS, and JavaScript
-- Uses jQuery for DOM manipulation and AJAX requests
+- Uses vanilla JavaScript for DOM manipulation and AJAX requests
 - Monster data stored in JSON format organized by world/region
 - Implements different formulas for physical and magical accuracy calculations
 - Supports internationalization with multiple language options